 Milingimbi Art and Culture supports the sharing of ceremonial knowledge across generations through its programs and community partnerships.

-Sabbia will be presenting a beautiful curated exhibition of new works by selected artists in fibre, on bark, wood and canvas.
+Sabbia will be presenting a beautiful curated exhibition of new works by selected artists in fibre, sculpture & painting.
 This exhibition with run in conjunction with Milingimbi’s presentation at the launch of Sydney Modern at AGNSW Sydney.
 Further details to come